uavaustin/orchestra/services/image-rec-master/README.md

   Return a target by id in the pipeline.

-  `id` must be a positive integer.
+  `id` must be a nonnegative integer.
 Note that this is not the same as the _Odlc_ `id` given by the Interop Server.

   On successful response: `200` status code with `image_rec::Target` Protobuf